worldline/learning-kotlin/docs/src/en/front-development/README.md

 - On mobiles
   - Android developers use the [Jetpack Compose](https://developer.android.com/jetpack/compose) UI Framework or the legacy **xml layouts**.
 It is experimental on iOS.

-Kotlin supports cross platform frontend development thanks to **KMP and KMM**
+Kotlin supports cross platform frontend development thanks to **KMP**.

 ## Kotlin Multiplatform (KMP)